 Leonard Saxe directs the Steinhardt Social Research Institute and the Cohen Center for Modern Jewish Studies at Brandeis University in Waltham, Mass.
 He has conducted studies on many aspects of Jewish life, including intermarriage, the impact of Birthright Israel and anti-Semitism on college campuses.

-Ed Stetzer holds the Billy Graham Chair of Church, Mission and Evangelism at Wheaton College and serves as executive director of the Billy Graham Center for Evangelism.
-He was formerly the executive director of LifeWay Research, a division of LifeWay Christian Resources of the Southern Baptist Convention, one of the world’s largest suppliers of Christian products and services.
-Through LifeWay, he conducted research on American evangelicals.
-He is also an expert on church planting and blogs on a variety of subjects about American evangelicalism for Christianity Today.
+Ed Stetzer holds the Billy Graham Chair of Church, Mission and Evangelism at Wheaton College and serves as executive director of the school’s Billy Graham Center for Evangelism.
+He was formerly the executive director of LifeWay Research, a division of LifeWay Christian Resources of the Southern Baptist Convention.
+He blogs on a variety of subjects related to American evangelicalism for Christianity Today.

 Writing in Christianity Today, Stetzer described the white nationalist movement as “antithetical to the gospel.”